jkap/jkap.io/index.md

 ---
 title: "j kaplan: the website"
 ---
-hi I’m j kaplan
+hi i’m j kaplan

-I’m a JS frontend and tools engineer.
+i’m a js frontend and tools engineer.

-I currently work on maps at Apple.
+i currently work on maps at apple.

 you can’t hire me.